This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Do I Need a Nebraska Cerebral Palsy Lawyer?

-Some of the reasons you may need that cerebral palsy lawyer now or at some point in the future include taking legal action to get justice and recover damages for medical malpractice, ensuring opportunities and access later, and ensuring your child gets appropriate special education services.
+Some of the reasons you may need a cerebral palsy lawyer include taking legal action to get justice and recover damages for medical malpractice, ensuring opportunities and access later, and ensuring your child gets appropriate special education services.

 How a Nebraska Cerebral Palsy Lawyer Can Help You and Your Child

-These lawsuits are important for holding medical professionals responsible for the harm they cause by negligent actions.
-They are also important in recovering damages to help pay the costs of care for your child, potentially for life.
+These lawsuits are essential for holding medical professionals responsible for the harm they cause by negligent actions.
+They are also crucial in recovering damages to help pay the costs of care for your child.

 A good lawyer can help you determine if negligence occurred, help you file a medical malpractice lawsuit, investigate and work with experts to make your case, and give you a better chance of winning.

-A Nebraska cerebral palsy lawyer can also help your child as he or she grows.
-Children with disabilities are protected by laws and entitled to special educational services, but schools sometimes fail to provide them.
+A Nebraska cerebral palsy lawyer can also help your child as they grow.
+Laws protect children with disabilities and ensure access to special educational services, but schools sometimes fail to provide them.

 How to Find the Right Lawyer

-For your child with cerebral palsy and disabilities, you need a lawyer with real expertise and experience in disabilities and state medical malpractice laws.
+For your child with cerebral palsy and disabilities, you need a lawyer with real expertise and experience in limitations and state medical malpractice laws.

-In order to find such a lawyer, you may want to ask around with people you know in similar situations.
+You may want to ask around with people you know in similar situations.
 Other parents with disabled children and community groups that work with families like yours can help guide you in the direction of a good lawyer.

 Medical Malpractice Laws in Nebraska

 Medical malpractice laws vary by state, and you need a basic understanding of those in Nebraska to help make better decisions.
 Your lawyer can guide you, but you should also know some of the major laws that impact how and if you can seek justice for your child.

-Nebraska also has a law that impacts how much you can seek for damages in a lawsuit.
-The state has capped total damages, economic and non-economic, at just $1.75 million.
-That is expected to be challenged in the future, but for now you cannot recover more.
+Nebraska also has a law that impacts how much you can seek damages in a lawsuit.
+The state has capped total costs, economic and non-economic, at just $1.75 million.
+Experts believe cases will challenge the cap in the future, but for now, you cannot recover more.

 Disability Rights in Nebraska

-There are state laws that protect rights for disabled people, but for a child the federal laws are most important.
+There are state laws that protect the rights of disabled people, but for a child, the federal laws are most important.
 For instance, your child is entitled to a free and appropriate education under the Individuals with Disabilities in Education Act.

 Cerebral Palsy and Disability Cases in Nebraska

 You can rely on a Nebraska cerebral palsy lawyer to help make your case, advise you in making decisions, and give you the best chance of helping your child by recovering damages to pay for care, treatment, and lifelong support.